 - If the automatic Veeam Agent deployment option is enabled in the protection group settings, Veeam Backup & Replication also deploys Veeam Agent on discovered computers.
 As a part of this process, Veeam Backup & Replication performs the following operations:

 - Veeam Installer Service running on the computer collects information about the computer and sends it to Veeam Backup & Replication.
-The collected data includes details on the computer type, platform, host name, guest OS, IP address, MAC address, and information about Veeam Agent (its presence on the machine, product version and license installed).
+The collected data includes details on the computer type, platform, host name, guest OS, IP address, BIOS UUID, and information about Veeam Agent (its presence on the machine, product version and license installed).

 - Veeam Backup & Replication uploads the Veeam Agent setup file from the distribution server to the discovered computer.